 “FCC Chairman Ajit Pai, who Trump appointed this year, officially proposed the revocation of these rules, which treat internet service providers like Comcast and AT&T as public utilities.
 The rules could be scrapped as soon as this December when the FCC meets to vote on Pai's proposal.
 The vote is expected to go in favor of Pai's proposal.

 “The net neutrality protections have advanced competition and innovation, created more startups and entrepreneurs, and have been judicially approved.
 Repealing these protections is an assault on what has made the internet what it is… an open and dynamic platform," California Rep. Anna Eshoo said in a statement.”
 To read the full article, CLICK HERE.

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions and ask questions regarding legislation and policies.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.

-- 134 constituents wrote to me in support of protecting Special Counsel Mueller.
+- 202 constituents wrote to me in opposition of the Senate GOP Tax Plan

 Anna’s Recommended Reading

 Frequently, I read articles or see videos that I think my constituents would benefit from.

 The San Francisco Chronicle published an excellent editorial last week that breaks down FCC Chairman Pai’s argument against net neutrality and why his approach doesn’t give the full story.
 They claim that if the Republican majority of commission members goes along as expected in December, then major service providers who bring the Internet to your door will have enormous say over what’s available and at what price.

 In this editorial, the Washington Post lays out all of the dangerous facts of the Senate’s version of the GOP tax plan.
 The editorial board calls on the Republican Party to call this piece of legislative malpractice out for what it is.